olumide-AI/workbook-1/week_three_notes.md

 - so we dont use getter and setter in the class file
 - Does setters not just work for final
 - a constructor format
+- The directory structure for file reading

+## Notes on Collections
+- Situation when you need to hold multiple items, building elements
+- interface (contracts for class) contracts for specific behavior, behaviour characteristics of class
+-